w5xd/PacketThermometer/README.md

 gate threshold, Q12.
 A threshold specification of significantly smaller than -Vdd/2 is required (i.e. much less than -1.65 volts.)
 The nominal threshold of the specified DMP1045U part is -700mV.
 Q12 turns on when the RC circuit at C11, R11 discharges that far below Vcc.
-(Taking into account the diode D12's forward drop&mdash;about 300mV&mdash;means the trigger is actually at -700mV-300mV, or right at -1 Volt.)
 When Q12 turns on, it causes Q13 to quickly truncate the R11/C11 decay, which then crosses Vcc/2 in a few milliseconds.
 The other pair of MOSFETs, Q10 and Q11, implements a charge pump so that the RC circuit discharges from as much as double Vcc (about 6V) to get a much longer time